 As a result of this calculation we get the following hexadecimal word:

-Next move is to extract the first 8 bits from the result above.
+The next move is to extract the first 8 bits from the result above.
 Thus we take the first 2 hex characters - 27.

-They respond to:
+They correspond to:

 Once again we use the same 3 bits we have chosen before.
 This time we concat them to the front of the extracted binary string.
+Consequently, we get:

 which is binary value 39.
 This is a BIP39 index of the checksum word we are trying to find.
 Don't forget that the index numeration starts from '0'.
-So if you use a BIP39 wordlist with standard numeration starting from '1', then the actual index numer will be 40.
-We find the proper index on the BIP39 list and we get the word:
+So if you use a BIP39 wordlist with standard numeration starting from '1', then the actual index number will be 40.
+We find the proper index on the BIP39 list and we get the word: agent Finally 24-word seed containing 23 words of our own choice is:

 For the remaining 3-bit combinations the last checksum word is: